-How a Green Lawn Can Keep Your Family Healthy
+How a Green Lawn Can Help Keep Your Family Healthy

 A Thick, Green Lawn is Good for Your Health

-For both children and adults, a thick, green lawn is an appealing place to play that is not only a safe play surface, but also can support other activities providing important health benefits.
+For both children and adults, a thick, green lawn is an appealing place to play that not only acts as a safe play surface, but can also support other activities that provide crucial health benefits.
+Such a lawn is especially appealing if you and your family have been stuck inside and unable to spend much time out in the wider world—think of it as your own personal, feel-better oasis.

 Keeping Kids Fit

-Child obesity is a serious issue in America, especially as kids are tempted to spend their free time sitting with their computers, video games, or TV instead of playing outside.
-Having a lawn or nearby outdoor park for a place to play can make a big difference.
+Child obesity is a serious issue in America, especially as kids spend more and more time indoors, sitting with their computers, video games, or TV instead of playing outside.
+Having a lawn (or nearby outdoor park) as a place to play can make a big difference.
 A recent study showed that inner-city children living in neighborhoods with more green space gained 13 percent less weight over a 2-year period than those living amid more concrete and few trees.

 Good Exercise for Grownups

-When announcing a new national physical-fitness program, the U.S. Health and Human Services Secretary said, "Playing with your kids in the back yard for an hour each day can help the whole family stay healthy."
-From hide-and-seek to touch football, the games you play in the yard or the park with your children can provide good exercise for you as well for the kids.
-Taking care of your lawn can give you a workout, too.
+When announcing a national physical-fitness program in recent years, the U.S. Health and Human Services Secretary at the time said, "Playing with your kids in the back yard for an hour each day can help the whole family stay healthy."
+From hide-and-seek to touch football, the games you play in the yard with your children can provide good exercise for you as well for the kids—not to mention a wonderful outlet for pent-up energy.
+Taking care of your lawn can give you a pretty decent workout, too.

 A Safer Place to Play

-For backyard games or organized sports, nothing beats thick, soft grass for comfort and safety.
-It's a better play surface than dirt or pavement for children, and athletes prefer natural grass to artificial turf because grass better absorbs physical impact and helps reduce injuries.
+For backyard games, nothing beats thick, soft grass for comfort and safety—it's a much better play surface than dirt or pavement for children.
+Even athletes prefer natural grass to artificial turf because grass is better at absorbing physical impact, helping to reduce injuries.
 And on a hot summer day, air temperatures can be up to 30° F cooler above grass than above paved areas.
+That can make quite a difference!

 A Calming Influence